Week A

 Who is responsible for charging the device?

-We expect devices to be charged for the start of each school day, so responsibility will be put on students to ensure they come to school with a fully charged device.
+We expect devices to be charged at the start of each school day, so responsibility will be put on students to ensure they come to school with a fully charged device.

 Can power banks be used to charge devices?